LemLib/LemLib/docs/tutorials/5_turning.md

 This motion turns the robot to face a certain angle.
 This angle is absolute, meaning turning the robot to face 90 degrees will always cause the robot to face the same direction.

 The function has two required arguments, the angle to turn to (in degrees), and the timeout.
-This is a hard time limit for how long the movement can take (in milliseconds.
+This is a hard time limit for how long the movement can take (in milliseconds).
 After this time period has elapsed, the movement *will* end, no matter how complete it is.

 Here's an example of the simplest call you can make: